Orlando Arcia Player Props: Braves vs. Cubs

 Orlando Arcia At The Plate

-- Arcia has reached base via a hit in 56 games this year (of 85 played), and had multiple hits in 26 of those games.
+- Arcia has picked up a hit in 66.3% of his 86 games this season, with at least two hits in 30.2% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.